Gambling and online casinos in Papua New Guinea

 Social and cultural context

-Papua New Guinea is a country with strong cultural traditions,- where gambling is perceived as a form of entertainment,
+Papua New Guinea is a country with a strong cultural tradition, where gambling is perceived as a form of entertainment, but is inherent in social responsibility.

 "Play Smart - Grow Together" ("Play wisely - develop together").